HIP: Hessian Interatomic Potentials without derivatives: Conclusion

 \section{Conclusion}

 In this work, we have presented Hessian Interatomic Potentials (HIP), a novel method for directly predicting molecular Hessians using SE(3)-equivariant neural networks.
 Our approach eliminates the need for traditional computationally expensive methods, such as finite differences or automatic differentiation, offering a significant improvement in computational time, memory usage, and accuracy.
-Through extensive validation across a range of critical molecular tasks, we have shown that our predicted Hessians are highly effective for practical applications in computational chemistry.
-By making Hessians more accessible, we believe our method enables new possibilities for high-throughput screening, material discovery, and drug design.
-For future work, any base model using spherical harmonics and message passing can be made HIP.
+Through extensive validation across a range of molecular tasks, we have shown that our predicted Hessians are highly effective for practical applications in computational chemistry.